 top of page

-Did you know that trauma is a relatively common experience?
+Did you know that trauma is a relatively common experience, and often misunderstood, especially among neurodivergent individuals?

 In fact, one survey found that almost two-thirds (63%) of adults reported experiencing at least one traumatic event during their lifetime.